-This Cherry Blossom passion is now fascinating the whole world, and you can find all sort of products made from cherry blossoms (like teas that are absolutely delicious, but that’s my personal opinion, or beauty products with an amazing smell) or with a cherry blossom design (like beautiful clothes, incredible home decoration, nearly natural bonsai cherry blossom and even Nike sneakers!).
-All these products and many other can be found easily on amazon.com for all the cherry blossom fans like me.
+This Cherry Blossom passion is now fascinating the whole world, and you can find all sorts of products made from cherry blossoms (like beauty products with an amazing smell) or with a cherry blossom design (like beautiful clothes, incredible home decoration, nearly natural bonsai cherry blossom or even LEGO cherry blossom bonsai…).
+All these products and many others can be found easily on amazon.com for all the cherry blossom fans like me.

 Sakura Hanami (桜 花見): Cherry Blossom Viewing